 Motor neuropathy.
 This is damage to the nerves that control muscles and movement in the body, such as moving your hands and arms or talking.

 Sensory neuropathy.
 Sensory nerves control what you feel, such as pain, temperature or a light touch.
 Sensory neuropathy affects these groups of nerves.

 Combination neuropathies.
-You may have a combination of two or three of these other types of neuropathies, such as a predominantly motor neuropathy or a sensory-motor neuropathy.
+You may have a mix of 2 or 3 of these other types of neuropathies, such as a sensory-motor neuropathy.

 What causes peripheral neuropathy?

 Peripheral neuropathy has many different causes.
-Some people inherit the disorder from their parents, and others develop it because of an injury or another disorder.
+Some people inherit the disorder from their parents.
+Others develop it because of an injury or another disorder.

 What are the risks for peripheral neuropathy?